xzel23/cabe/README.md

 ## Outlook

-Next on my list are these features (in no specific order):
+Next on my list are these features (in no specific order) that might or might not make it into a future release:

 - Add support for annotations on return values.
-- Make the plugin configurable, for example to use Objects.requireNonNull() for public and assertions for nun public APIs.
 - Support different annotations like JetBrains or JSpecify.
 The reason I currently use my own annotations library is that I wanted a package wide annotation, @NotNullAPI.
 While for example JSpecify has something comparable, it also has annotations on modules and return values, and that is not yet supported.
+- Add support for annotation modules (`module-info.java`).